 Whether the customer doesn’t know much about your business, is in a bad mood, or is a competitor, you have to apologize for the discomfort that they had.
 This will help you to grab their attention as it will make them feel that you care about them and are ready to help them out.

 Keep the response short and crisp, for instance, “We’re sorry your experience did not live up to your expectations.”

 Also sympathize with their problems as a bad experience might have ruined their day.
 A person whose day is ruined because of your service deserves a few words of sympathy.
 This can calm their anger and they will become more willing to listen and understand you.

-There must be some reason behind the negative feedback of your customer.
-Maybe the service was not satisfactory, shipping was not on time, or the product was not up to the expectation.
+There must be some reason behind the negative feedback from your customer.
+Maybe the service was not satisfactory, shipping was not on time, or the product was not up to expectation.

 Offering help to a customer who has given negative feedback is a healthy sign for your customer retention.

 So, tell them that you are either solving their problem or that the issue has been resolved.
 This will make them feel that their problems are being heard which will make them more patient if the issue needs more time to get resolved.

 5. Be Responsible and Accountable to Your Customers

 Excuses can kill your company's image among customers.
 So, try to avoid making excuses and be responsible for the inconvenience that your product or service has created.
 You are accountable to your customers and you cannot survive in the market if they won’t trust you.
 So, reassure your customers that you are known for the high standards that you hold.

 Here is what you can say, “We strive to give each of our customers a great experience, and we are disappointed when we fail to meet.
 Thank you for taking out time for the feedback that brought this to our notice.
 We'll use this feedback to improve us and avoid this the next time.”